The Luddites are tossing legal wrenches into the economic machinery.

 “For example, new oil and gas leases will allow increased fracking and oil and gas development, resulting in noise, visual blight, increased traffic, seismic risks, habitat fragmentation and degradation, increased air pollution, increased water pollution and increased water consumption,” the suit details.
 “All of these harms will diminish Plaintiff’s members’ ability to enjoy the recreational, spiritual, professional, aesthetic, education, and other activities in and around the Lease Area.”

 And as though that were not enough the lawyers speculated about possible effects that are “highly certain or involve unique or unknown risks.”

-The “fracking industry” has been around since the Civil War and hydraulic fracking has been used since the World War II, take it from someone who actually worked in the grease orchard.
+The Luddites don’t seem to realize that the “fracking industry” has been around since the Civil War and hydraulic fracking has been used since World War II.

 More than half of all oil production in the U.S. in 2015, whether using horizontal drilling or not, came from fracked wells.
 Currently, 46 percent of all natural gas production in the country comes from shale, tight sandstone and coal formations that once were not profitable.
 Also, 90 percent of all natural gas wells drilled require fracking at some point during production.